 Taverna Vakchos is popular with the private tour guides.
 The restaurant has a nice terrace with good views and features heavier meat dishes, including delicious stews of local meats.
 They close in the afternoons for several hours each day.

-First of all, you can absolutely visit both the archaeological site and the museum in Delphi in the same day.
-And you can do both on a day trip to Delphi from Athens.
+First of all, you can absolutely visit both the archaeological site and the museum in the same day.
+And you can do both on a day trip.
 There’s really no reason to overnight here.
-However, when we were first looking into the trip, we checked out the local hotels in Delphi, Greece.
+However, when we were first looking into the trip, we checked out the local hotels.

 The three top contenders for best hotel in Delphi are:

 Hotel Varonos – Located in the heart of Delphi town and features stunning views.
 A quick walk to the archaeological site.
 (Book a room)

 Amalia Hotel – Located a bit out of town and features great views and a pool.
 (Book a room)